FarronF/limerick-council-meetings/meetings/2021/05/17-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2021.md

 Chief Executive’s Recommendations dated 19th March, 2021, under Section 20(3)(n) of the

-Planning and Development Act, 2000 (as amended)”.---
+Planning and Development Act, 2000 (as amended)”.
+---
 4

 **QUESTIONS**